okta/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 4. Provide the requested information:
     * **Name**
     * **Description**
-    * Assign to **All clients**, or select **The following clients:** and enter the name of the Okta OAuth 2.0 applications covered by this access policy.
-This field will auto-complete the names of your OAuth 2.0 applications as you type.
+    * Assign to **All clients**, or select **The following clients:** and enter the name of the Okta OpenID Connect applications covered by this access policy.
+This field will auto-complete the names of your OpenID Connect applications as you type.
     {% img access_policy2.png alt:"Access Policy Configuration" width:"640px" %}

 While in the Access Policy list, you can: